simula67/meeting-auto-attender/README.md

 Meeting Password : 1234 (string)

+Comment: Example meeting (string)

-Please refer the example in meetings.xlsx
+Please refer the example in meetings.xlsx or meetings.json

 # Modules used